 HDF is a self-describing extensible file format using tagged objects that have standard meanings.
 The idea is to store both a known format description and the data in the same file.
-HDF tags describe the format of the data because each tag is assigned a specific meaning: the tag DFTAG\LUT stands for color palette, the tag DFTAG\RI stands for 8bit raster image, and so on (see Figure 1a below).
+HDF tags describe the format of the data because each tag is assigned a specific meaning; for example, the tag DFTAG\LUT indicates a color palette, the tag DFTAG\RI indicates an 8-bit raster image, and so on .
 A program that has been written to understand a certain set of tag types can scan the file for those tags and process the data.
 This program also can ignore any data that is beyond its scope.